brunonicko/basicco/README.rst

 (even in Python 2.7).

-This decorator is still recognized by Mypy static type checking, and it also prevents subclassing and/or member overrides during runtime:
+This decorator is still recognized by Mypy static type checking, and it also prevents subclassing and/or member overriding during runtime:

 .. code:: python